RSS feed Facebook profile Follow me on Twitter Google+ profile LinkedIn profile

 Timeline

-A couple of years ago I wrote up a piece called Closing Time which examined the last official releases for popular game consoles, and some no-so-popular ones too.
-Earlier this year I finally got around to adding a Game Boy Advance entry.
-Yeah it had been over a year since the last game was released but I just kept hoping one more title would sneak out.
-If another game had been released after July 31st 2008 then the Game Boy namesake would have made it 20 years.
+Over a decade ago I wrote up a piece called Closing Time which examined the last official releases for popular game consoles, and some not-so-popular ones too.
+I swore I'd keep it up to date but admit to having a spotty record on that some years.
+As of this moment it's in good shape.
+Anyway, sometime in 2008 I finally got around to adding a Game Boy Advance entry to that page.
+It had been a few months since the last game was released but I kept hoping one more title would sneak out.
+If somehow another game was released after July 31st 2009 then the Game Boy namesake would be 20 years old.
 Now of course this wasn't one single system that lasted 20 years, three distinct systems were tagged "Game Boy" over this span.
 Most of the longevity can be credited to the original B&W model which had a shelf life of just over a decade.
 I bet that little guy had the longest lifespan of any game system... well, did it?

 Here's what the final timeline looks like (click for full-size):